railsadminteam/rails_admin/README.md

 ## Announcements

+* for those with `rake db:migrate` errors, update to master and check that you see the line: "[RailsAdmin] RailsAdmin initialization disabled by default." when you launch the task.
+If not (or if migrations still don't work), open a ticket with an application on Github that can reproduce the issue.

-* config.models do ... end is deprecated, for performance reasons (and it forces early loading of all application's models).
-Please duplicate to each concerned model instead before next release.
-If you really must replace with:
+* `config.models do ... end` is deprecated (note the 's' to models, `config.model(MyModel) do .. end` is fine), for performance reasons (forces early loading of all application's models).
+Duplicate to each model instead, before next release.
+If you really need the old behavior:

 ```ruby
 config.models.each do |m|